facelessuser/PyMdown/Usage.md

 ```

 ### Title
-PyMdown, by default, will use the source file's name as the title, or if a file stream it will use **Untitled**.
-But this can be set via the `--title` option.
-This probably isn't too practical for batch processing.
+PyMdown, by default, will use the source file's name as the title, or if the input is a file stream, it will use **Untitled**.
+But this can be set overridden with the `--title` option.
+This probably isn't practical for batch processing.
 When batch processing, it may make more since to utilize the frontmatter to set the title per file.

 ```
 pymdown --title "My Awesome File" file.md
 ```

 ### Critic
 PyMdown has a couple options from CriticMarkup.
-By using the `--accept` or `-a` option, when the Markdown is parsed, the suggested changes will be accepted parsed.
+By using the `--accept` or `-a` option, when the Markdown is parsed, the suggested changes will be accepted.

 When using the `--reject` or `-r` option when Markdown is parsed, the suggested changes will be rejected and the original content will be used instead.

-If both `--accept` and `--reject` are set at the same time, PyMdown will use the view mode and convert the file to HTML and will attempt to highlight the blocks targed with the CriticMarkup.
+If both `--accept` and `--reject` are set at the same time, PyMdown will use the view mode and convert the file to HTML and will attempt to highlight the blocks targeted with the CriticMarkup.

-Lastly, the `--critic-dump` option, used with the `--accept` or `--reject` options, will take the source and output it rejecting or accepting CriticMarkup edits that were made essentially removing the CriticMarkup.
+Lastly, the `--critic-dump` option, when used with either the `--accept` or `--reject` option, will take the source and output it accepting or rejecting respectively the CriticMarkup edits that were made (essentially removing the CriticMarkup from the file).

 ### Plain HTML
 If a stripped down HTML output is preferred, the `--plain-html` or `-P` option will return a stripped down output with no templates, no HTML comments, and no id, style, class, or on* attributes.